 Kruger is a large park, oriented mostly north-south along the border with Mozambique, and it takes more than 9 hours to traverse Kruger from one end to the other.
 The Google Maps most direct in-park distance is 436 km (271 miles) between the Malelane and Pafuri Gates and this takes 9 h 24 minutes (from Google Maps).
 And the network of dirt roads (no 4×4 is normally needed on these unless heavy rains have impacted them) is quite extensive.
 It would take a number of days to traverse all of the park’s roads even once.
 This is why we like Kruger – away from the rest camps and paved roads you don’t see that many other vehicles.
 Sometimes we have driven for an hour without seeing another car – which would be unheard of in most US National Parks.

 Kruger National Park is one of our favorite parks in South Africa – because it has something of almost everything.
 First of all, it is South Africa’s largest Park (it takes more than 9 hours to drive from the south to north entrances (436 km) near the speed limit of 50 km/hr).
-Second, it has almost all of southern Africa’s iconic large mammals – and many of them, like elephants and rhino numbering in the thousands.
-Third, there is great variety of rest camp accommodations some with in-camp short trails.
-Then there is the large netowrk of dirt roads that allow you to escape much of the crowds that can be found on some of the paved roads in the southern part of the park.
+Second, it has almost all of southern Africa’s iconic large mammals – and many of them, like elephants and rhino, number in the thousands.
+Third, there are a great variety of rest camp accommodations and some camps have short trails within the camps themselves.
+Then there is the large network of dirt roads that allow you to escape much of the crowds that can be found on some of the paved roads in the southern part of the park.